Saving Time and Money Using Nonfiring Lithium Disilicate Materials

 LiSi Blocks are formulated using GC’s proprietary high-density micronization (HDM) technology, which is identified by its densely packed microcrystals.
 These microcrystals offer a variety of benefits, says Gaurav Joshi, PhD, BDS, FICD, senior product marketing manager of GC America.

 “Small crystals also cause less wear.
 Wear is a complex phenomenon where size and shape of crystals can affect the wear behavior.
-Large crystals typically cause more wear and more rough surface that will also abrade the supporting tooth,” Dr Joshi says.
+Large crystals typically cause more wear and more rough surface that will also abrade the opposing tooth,” Dr Joshi says.
 “With the LiSi Block, because the crystals are so small, there is less wear on the restoration itself as well as the opposing tooth.”

 With its fully crystallizated nature, clinicians can skip the firing step, which saves them time.